gmitt98/credit-risk-classification/README.md

 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+I recommend using the second model in this case.